 This sounds serious!
 After all, our immune systems need T-cells to fight viruses and cancer.
 They need T-cells to mobilize the B-cells and their other little friends, to fight viruses and bacteria.
 Without T-cells, we wouldn’t have much immunity at all.

-However, the study that is cited, and cited, and cited again (and there’s only one, published 24 years ago) has absolutely no bearing on real-world Immunology.
+However, the study that is cited, and cited, and cited again (and there’s only one, and it was published 24 years ago) has absolutely no bearing on real-world Immunology.
 This study found that a combination of stearic acid and two other things hurt T-cells, but not B-cells, in heavy concentrations, in a test tube.

 This is something everyone with even a rudimentary understanding of cell biology understands.
 Since 1990 there has not been a single trial, in vivo or even in vitro, which suggests any harm to the immune system from magnesium stearate.
 At least I haven’t been able to find one.
 Neither, it seems, can any of the mag stearate detractors when challenged to support their claims.

-And again, even if it did harm the immune system — which, I promise you, it really doesn’t – you’re probably getting less stearic acid from a bottle of pills than you are from a single ounce of cashews.
+And again, even if it did harm the immune system — which, I promise you, it really doesn’t! – you’re probably getting less stearic acid from a bottle of pills than you are from a single ounce of cashews.

 This one has just enough truth in it to be dangerous.
 Yes, there have been a number of studies showing that magnesium stearate (and other stearates) (and complex mixtures containing stearates) can slow down the rate at which a tablet dissolves.
 Sometimes.
 In some situations.
-However, I am unaware of any studies that show impaired absorption.
+However, I am unaware of any studies that show impaired absorption of those nutrients.

 No. Not only is this untrue, it is chemically impossible: if it’s saturated, it cannot be trans.
 Ask your friends who studied chemistry to draw you a picture!

-Magnesium Stearate contains stearic acid, which comes from beef and sheep, so it’s not vegetarian.
+Claim: Magnesium Stearate contains stearic acid, which comes from beef and sheep, so it’s not vegetarian.

 This sounds like a legitimate concern.
 But the contamination left behind is largely theory.
 Stacked against theory and suspicion is lab testing: legitimate supplement manufacturers test for heavy metals.

 I don’t even know where to start with this one.
 Maybe, because people think it’s waxy, it’ll somehow accumulate…?
-Yes, magnesium stearate will wax your car nicely.
+Yes, magnesium stearate might wax your car nicely.
 But it won’t wax your colon.